 - To have a family member or representative of his/her choice and his/her own physician notified promptly of his/her admission to the hospital.

-- To choose who may visit him/her during his/her inpatient stay, regardless of whether the visitor is a family member, a spouse, a domestic partner (including same-sex domestic partner), a friend or other type of visitor, as well as the right to withdraw such consent to visitation at any time, and the right for a support person to be identified who, for incapacitated persons can make the visitation decisions given to patients.
+- To be informed of visitation rights and to choose who may visit him/her during his/her inpatient stay, regardless of whether the visitor is a family member, a spouse, a domestic partner (including same-sex domestic partner), a friend or other type of visitor, as well as the right to withdraw such consent to visitation at any time, and the right for a support person to be identified who, for incapacitated persons, can make the visitation decisions given to patients.

 - To personal privacy.